DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

         This was originally believed to be harmless.
         However, it turns out that some frameworks assume that they are the only thing that can spawn workers, and do a `waitpid` on all children.
         The existence of an additional child process hangs the framework.
-        Mitigation: Either do lazy initialization, or use a proper daemonized sidecar.
+        Mitigation: do lazy initilization.
+        The possibility of using a sidecar or updated agent is discussed in future work below.
     - Risks during a crash
       - Lazy initialization consumes a PID and a slot in the process table.
         This can cause either initialization to fail, or block the creation of another process on the customer system.